Myths About Depression You Shouldn’t Believe

 False: You shouldn't take medication

-Some people may benefit from medication to manage their depression.
+Some people with depression may benefit from medication.
+In fact, depression medication such as selective seretonin reuptake inhibitors (SSRIS’s) are considered to be a safe, efficacious, and tolerable treatment for depression.
 If your depression is not responding to other treatment options, ask your doctor about a prescription.
 People take medication for many health challenges, including infections, cancer, and chronic health conditions.
 Taking medication for a mental health concern is no different.

 If others have steered you away from medications or you have been hesitant to use them in the past, try discussing your fears with your doctor.
 They can answer any questions you have about medication.